Rob Liefeld: Art style

 These stylistic elements were seen as the impetus for Liefeld's initial success, when such affectations were unusual in comics, and helped lend such characters to successfully merchandised products.
 Nonetheless, the approach later became a cliché and led to a widespread hostility towards the style.
 Liefeld agrees for the most part with this estimation of his early work, saying, "In the mid-90s we Mortal Kombated everything.
-I'm as guilty as anyone ..."
-Liefeld's friend, Image Comics partner, and The Walking Dead creator, Robert Kirkman, defends Liefeld, saying, "Every figure that Rob draws has a certain energy to it, a certain excitement.
+I'm as guilty as anyone and the Cap is the poster boy for that era, easily going over the top in terms of exaggeration," Liefeld's friend, Image Comics partner, and The Walking Dead creator, Robert Kirkman, defends Liefeld, saying, "Every figure that Rob draws has a certain energy to it, a certain excitement.
 Every character Rob drew had seven knives and six guns and shoulder pads and pouches and belts and straps and ammunition.
 It was an aesthetic that as a kid absolutely blew me away.
 I idolized the guy ...
 Everything he draws is interesting, whether it's accurate or not.
 A lot of people look at the way Rob draws the human body and they say, 'That's wrong in my eyes.'
 I would say that these people have no joy in their souls.
 It's not like Rob doesn't know what a human body looks like, I think Rob looks at a human body and goes: 'That's boring.
 I can do better.

 In addition to his depiction of human anatomy, Liefeld's art has also been criticized in more general terms for use of splash pages in lieu of multi-panel pages depicting more story, and poor design and continuity in elements such as clothing, props, and proper proportions between characters and their environments, with industry columnist Peter David responding to Liefeld's 1996 work on the "Heroes Reborn" Captain America by proclaiming Liefeld the "Ed Wood of comics".
 Kesel relates: